Operation Puttur: Auditor Ramesh

 On July 19, 2013, "Auditor" V.Ramesh aged 54, was hacked to death inside the compound of his house by an unknown gang in Salem.
-Jayalalitha, then Chief Minister of Tamil Nadu constituted a Special Investigation Division to probe the murder of "Auditor" Ramesh.
+Jayalalithaa, then Chief Minister of Tamil Nadu constituted a Special Investigation Division to probe the murder of "Auditor" Ramesh.

 Fakrudin evaded arrest for 8 years and along with Panna Ismail and Bilal Malik in a group called "Muslim Defence Force" were planning to kill a public figure in Tamil Nadu in 2013.
 The Tamil Nadu Police became aware of his movements.
 He landed in Chennai Central station on 4 October 2013, when two policemen in plain clothes followed, chased and captured him.